Ashok172006/Abex_ARC24/README.md

 `sensor_data`: The script publishes all the received sensor data on this topic, for use by other nodes.

 `motor_data_science`: Controls are sent through a GUI, and these are stored in an array `science_motors`.
 The values in this array are used to execute operations like dropping soil, running the pump, and performing spectrometry.

+## Variables

+### Control Variables

+These variables manage the overall behaviour of the script.

+`sciencemotors[]`: stores commands received from the GUI, and controls motor actions and sensor data collection.
+It is a 1 dimensional list of integers.

+`encoderCount`: Tracks position of encoder for motor control

+`stepsPerRevolution`, `gearRatio`, `stepsPerOutputRevolution`: Parameters for the motor's step count and gear ratio.

+### Sensor Data Variables

+`soilMoisture_a`, `soilMoisture_b`: stores readings from soil moisture sensors.

+`dhtDelayMS`: Determines the delay for DHT sensor readings.

+`sensor_data`: Holds the array of all sensor readings to be published.

+### Supporting Variables

+`oneWireBus`: Defines the pin for the OneWire bus used by DS18B20 sensors.

+`init_list[]`: Used to initialize the sensor data array.

+`sensor`: stores temperature and humidity readings from DHT sensor.

+`sensors`: stores temperature readings from DS18B20 sensors.

+`stepper`: Object for controlling the stepper motor.

 ## Functions
 ### loop function
 In this Function we are using Science_motors, which is a list containing the commands received from a graphical user interface (GUI).In this code, GUI is likely a remote control interface that sends commands to the rover.
 This interface allows a user to control various aspects of the rover, such as motor movements and sensor readings, by sending data to the rover over a communication channel, likely ROS (Robot Operating System).